Ear Infections in Babies: Causes, Symptoms, and Treatments - Baby Chick

 • Not hearing well

-When to Call the Doctor
+When To Call the Doctor

-How to Prevent Baby Ear Infections
+How To Prevent Ear Infections in Babies

 • Avoid propping up a bottle to feed your baby.
 This can lead to the liquid pooling in the back of the throat and getting into the eustachian tubes, leading to an ear infection.1

-Baby Ear Infection Treatment
+Ear Infection Treatment for Babies

 Follow the Doctor’s Instructions

-Sometimes your doctor will give you an antibiotic prescription but ask you to wait 48-72 hours before filling it to see if your child will fight off the ear infection on their own without the medication.
+Sometimes, your doctor will give you an antibiotic prescription but ask you to wait 48-72 hours before filling it to see if your child will fight off the ear infection on their own without the medication.
 This is a common practice to help prevent antibiotic-resistant bacteria from developing.1,2

-Until the experts or someone else can wave a magic wand to make our children “all better,” we just need to be the best parents we can be and deal with baby ear infections as they happen.
+Until the experts or someone else can wave a magic wand to make our children “all better,” we just need to be the best parents we can be and deal with ear infections as they happen.

 Share